pjourgensen/Gene-Selection/README.md

 ## Getting Started

 1. Clone this repo.
-2. Raw Data can be downloaded from [here](https://www.kaggle.com/crawford/gene-expression).
+2. Download Raw Data into 'Data' folder.
+Download from [here](https://www.kaggle.com/crawford/gene-expression).
 3. Download the requirements.
 4. If your preference is for notebooks, simply open and run "final_notebook.ipynb"
 5. Else, run "main.py"